lancejjohnson/dotfiles/README.md

 neovim "package" directory needs to contain `neovim/.config/nvim/init.vim`, etc.
 When you `stow neovim` it will symlink inside `~/.config`

-Use stow to link your dotfiles
+#### Use stow to link your dotfiles

+Clone dotfiles into `~/.dotfiles`.

+Change into the `~/.dofiles` directory.
+This is the directory stow assumes contains the files you are wanting to symlink.

+    cd ~/.dotfiles

+Run the stow command to link

 Preview any changes without making them.

     stow -n

+Specifiying directories

+-d the directory to find the files you are symlinking

+-t the directory into which the symlinks should go

+Stow assumes the "stow" directory (i.e. the directory containing the software images you are wanting to link) to be the current directory.
+It assumes the "target" directory to the parent directory of the "stow" directory.

 ## Neovim